 Microfluidizer® processors are designed to be simple to use and clean with the option of conforming to cGMP requirements.

-Utilizing intracellular contents (proteins, organelles, DNA/RNA, enzymes and Adeno-Associated Virus (AAVs) Vectors for Gene Therapy Applications) found and/or grown inside cells is the next generation of drug development.
-For cells that do not secrete these intracellular contents, it is vital to lyse the cell to liberate the contents.
-It is important to not denature intracellular components by unnecessary elevation of temperature or excessive shear rates.
+For cells that do not secrete these intracellular contents, it is vital to lyse the cell to liberate these contents.
+During this process, it is important to prevent denaturing of these intracellular components by the unnecessary elevation of temperature or excessive shear rates.

 Microfluidizer processors provide many demonstrable advantages over all other cell disruption methods and equipment - for both lab and production volumes.

 Highest Protein Integrity Recovery

 Precisely controlled shear rates enable Microfluidizer® technology customers to use the minimum pressure required to rupture the target level of cells while keeping proteins intact.
 Compared with other cell disruption techniques, the Microfluidizer® processor yields several times the amount of recoverable, usable protein.
 See a compilation of peer-reviewed publications that highlight the performance and advantages of using a Microfluidizer®processor for cell disruption

 Cooling is extremely important in cell disruption because cell contents are typically temperature-sensitive.
 Immediately after rupturing, the Microfluidizer® heat exchanger minimize the amount of time the sample experiences elevated temperatures and the lower temperatures combined with shorter processing times result in reduced denaturing and increased yields.